chrisdrappier/chrisdrappier.github.io/_posts/2017-12-17-seven-days-fulltiming.md

 My internet is great here and I've had no problems with electricity, sewer or running water.

-The community I chose consists of mostly retired people.
-Some of whom have been living here for more than 20 years.
+The community I chose consists of mostly retired people, some of whom have been living here for more than 20 years.
 It is very quiet and the neighbors are friendly and respectful.

 The views are amazing.
 It's right on Lake Samish and I can see the water from right outside my door.